cdown/jingui/README.md

   second-class citizen;
 - Filenames are not encrypted, they are stored raw.

-jingui, like pass (which very much inspired it), uses GPG and git, but is designed to be much more flexible without losing the simplicity (both in user experience and use of existing tools) that makes pass great.
+jingui is quite similar to pass (which very much inspired it), but it is designed to be much more flexible without losing the simplicity (both in user experience and use of existing tools) that makes pass great.
 Here are some ways that jingui attemps to alleviate the problems mentioned above: